nthState/.github/profile/README.md

 - [InspectorA11y](https://github.com/nthState/InspectorA11y) - Proof of Concept for generating Accessibility Details of a SwiftUI View

+I've made games

+- [Trainwreck](https://www.youtube.com/watch?v=4xWZf5TzcCc) - A Unity game where the goal is to keep as many trains on the track at once
+- [Duel](https://www.youtube.com/watch?v=bD_XbD0Ma7E) - A tvOS game where you need to shoot the bad cowboy

 I'm interested in Hardware Interfaces:

 - [Blender Hardware Interface](https://www.youtube.com/watch?v=FWCsz6pDwb4) Controlling Blender with a Custom Controller